 The Syndicate is subject to capital requirements imposed by Lloyd's.
 Throughout the year the Syndicate has complied with the Lloyd's risk based LIM methodology under Solvency II, which is used to calculate the Syndicate's capital requirement.
-The Syndicate's unaudited Solvency Capital Requirement under Solvency II as at 31 December 2016 is £5.0m (2015: £5.8m).
+Lloyd's capital setting uses a capital requirement set at Syndicate level as a starting point.
+The requirement to meet Solvency II & Lloyd's capital requirements apply at overall member level respectively, not at Syndicate level.
+Accordingly, the capital requirement of Syndicate 6113 is not disclosed in these financial statements.